ferugi/TypedId/README.md

-# typedid
+# TypedId
 TypedId is a small library which provides flexible tools to tie IDs (in the form of Guids, strings etc) to the type of object that owns them.

-## Example
-ID the following object represents a common scenario:
+For example, look at the following common scenario:

 ```csharp
 public class Person